WebKit/Documentation/docs/Ports/WindowsPort.md

 git config --global core.autocrlf input
 ```

-### Using winget
+### Using WinGet

-If you prefer [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) to Chocolatey, you can use it.
+If you prefer [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/) to Chocolatey, you can use it.
 Invoke the following command in an elevated PowerShell or cmd prompt.

 ```